MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/frequently-failed-cases.md

 ![SharePoint also allows user to directly paste a SharePoint link](~/assets/images/faq/tab-sp-config.png)

-## Bots must respond to any command and must not dead-end the user
+## Bots must be responsive and fail gracefully.

 Your bot should always be responsive to any command and not dead-end the user.
-Here are some tips to help your bot respond to users more intelligently:
+Here are some tips to help your bot intelligently respond to users:

 * **Use command lists**.
 Analyzing user input or predicting user intent is hard.
 Instead of letting users guess what your bot can do, provide a list of commands your bot understands.